Dermatology Services in Buffalo, NY

 If you have a skin care concern, Neiman Dermatology is here to help!

 I had a bad infection for nine months.
-I went to three other doctors, they all told me that they couldn't help me.
+I went to three other offices, they all told me that they couldn't help me.

 But you did help me.
-Thank you so very much Dr. Neiman, for helping me get better.
+Thank you so very much for helping me get better.

 The Dermatology portion of the practice will treat any acute and chronic skin problems you may encounter.
-Dr. Neiman's knowledgeable staff will help you understand and obtain the appropriate treatment for your particular skin condition.
+The knowledgeable staff at the Neiman Dermatology Building will help you understand and obtain the appropriate treatment for your particular skin condition.
 From diaper rash to dry skin; poison ivy to skin cancer; wrinkle fillers to Botox; you will be pleased by the results of your treatment and will learn how to keep your skin looking its best.
-For remarkable dermatology services in Buffalo & WNY, call Dr. Neiman!
+For remarkable dermatology services in Buffalo & WNY, call Neiman Dermatology!

 Acne is the term for the blocked pores, pimples, and deeper lumps that can appear typically on the face, neck, chest, back, shoulders and upper arms.
 Acne is the most common skin disease in the country, affecting mostly teenagers, although patients of all ages can suffer from this condition.
 Treatment for acne may include topical medications, antibiotics, Accutane or blu-light therapy.